 CACT’s Premier League Kicks projects ses the medium of sport to engage with young people and it is targeted at those living in communities where they are considered to be more vulnerable to crime either as victims or potential offenders.

 The programme builds safer, stronger and more respectful communities through the development of young peoples’ potential, and engages youngsters who had previously proven difficult to reach and guides them towards a range of healthy and constructive activities.

-The free sessions for 12 – 19 year olds are proven to reduce crime and anti social behaviour and increase interest in sports, while creating life changing opportunities that lead young people to find employment and education.
+The free sessions for 8 – 18-year-olds are proven to reduce crime and anti-social behaviour and increase interest in sports while creating life-changing opportunities that lead young people to find employment and education.